 - Company A makes $24 per barrel in profit. ($30 per barrel crude price - $6 in expenses = $24 profit).

 - Company B makes $21 per barrel in profit ($30 per barrel crude price - $9 in expenses = $21).

-Reasons Why This Works
+How This Strategy Works

 Companies with high operating leverage tend to be found in either: